alephmembeth/alephmembeth.github.io/projects.md

 + a book on the video game _Gothic_

 ## Studies and Articles

++ a study on blame and praise (jointly with Pauline Maresi Kinzler and Pascale Willemsen)
 + a study on need-based distributive justice (jointly with Mark Siebel)
 + a paper on measures of coherence (jointly with Michael Schippers, Mark Siebel, and Stephan Kornmesser)